 IF YOU ARE TIRED LEARN TO REST, NOT QUIT

-Generally speaking, rest means sleeping, a total absence of exercise, or any kind of training.
-Rest is an important part of any exercise routine, and can help to improve overall performance and reduce the risk of overtraining.
+Generally speaking, rest means sleeping, a total absence of exercise.
+It's an important part of any exercise routine and can help to improve overall performance and reduce the risk of overtraining.
 It can be a full night of good-quality sleep or just a short nap during the day.
 Underestimation of rest is the most common reason for injuries and many athletes have a hard time understanding the importance of good sleep.
 As we are all a bit different, the need for sleep may vary.
 While one person is “good to go” with 6 hours of sleep, another might need 9 hours.
 In general, try to aim for between 7-9 hours.
+The NIH in the US states that a person who sleeps less than 8.1 hours a night is 1.7 times more likely to have had an injury than their peers who slept more than 8.1 hours.
 Quality of sleep is one of the key aspects.
 Caffeine, junk food, stress, late exercising or alcohol have a strong impact on your rest, so keep that in mind.

 Recovery, on the other hand, is a bit more complex.
 It involves muscular and also mental recovery.
 There are several different ways of explaining it, but we'll stick to sports terminology which splits recovery into 2 categories: passive and active.
 When we are not actively engaging in physical activity, it's passive recovery, so technically it's also a rest.
 Active recovery could be an easy spin, a gentle run or yoga.
 The evidence of the benefits of active recovery is widely supported by professional athletes, who mostly say they feel fresher after one of the well-known recovery techniques.

 In short, rest is the time when we are not actively engaging in any physical activity, while recovery is the process of repairing and rebuilding the body while exercising.
 Both are important for maintaining good health and fitness and should be included as part of our exercise routine.